FEBRUARY 16 - BIRTHS

 H. W. Bates

-H(enry) W(alter) Bates was a naturalist and explorer whose demonstration of the operation of natural selection in animal mimicry (the imitation by a species of other life forms or inanimate objects), published in 1861, gave firm support to Charles Darwin's theory of evolution.
+Henry Walter Bates was an English naturalist and explorer whose demonstration of the operation of natural selection in animal mimicry (the imitation by a species of other life forms or inanimate objects), published in 1861, gave firm support to Charles Darwin's theory of evolution.
 He and Alfred Russel Wallace left England in 1842 to explore and collect insects in the Amazon basin.
 Bates spent 11 years in Amazonia amassing large collections of insects that were sent back to museums and collectors in Europe.
 Bates was quick to embrace Darwin's and Wallace's theory of evolution by natural selection.
 Bates' own theory of mimicry, which now bears his name (Batesian mimicry), provided evidence for evolution by natural selection.

 Robert John Kane

-Irish chemist who is remembered for his book, The Industrial Resources of Ireland (1944), a study of the scientific and potential economic value of developing the country's natural resources.
-Kane's began scientific research in his youth at his father's industrial chemicals factory.
+Irish chemist whose book, The Industrial Resources of Ireland (1844), provided a study of the scientific and potential economic value of developing the country's natural resources.
+Kane began scientific research in his youth at his father's industrial chemicals factory.
 His first papers were published as a teenager.
 By the age of 22, he had already written a book, Elements of Practical Pharmacy, and was a professor of chemistry at Dublin's Apothecaries' Hall.
 In 1833, age 24, he published a paper in which he was the first to propose the existence of the -C2H5 ethyl radical (Dublin Journal of Medical and Chemical Sciences, which he founded).
 His research spanned inorganic, organic, physical, biological and applied chemistry.«

 Lionel Lukin